 This award-winning traditional 9,000 square foot estate home features contemporary use of space and creative engineering to solve design and functionality challenges.

-The covered reach porch area connects indoor and outdoor living spaces.
+The covered rear porch area connects indoor and outdoor living spaces.

 Creative use of architectural ceiling features solves the challenge of servicing mechanical requirements in the vast open concept kitchen, dining and living area.